-The first person to apply for a patent for a telescope was a Dutch eyeglass maker named Hans Lippershey (or Lipperhey).
-In 1608, Lippershey tried to lay claim on a device with three-times magnification.
+The first person to apply for a patent for a telescope was Dutch eyeglass maker Hans Lippershey (or Lipperhey).
+In 1608, Lippershey laid claim to a device that could magnify objects three times.
 His telescope had a concave eyepiece aligned with a convex objective lens.
 One story goes that he got the idea for his design after observing two children in his shop holding up two lenses that made a distant weather vane appear close.
-Others charged at the time that he stole the design from another eyeglass maker, Zacharias Jansen.
+Others claimed at the time that he stole the design from another eyeglass maker, Zacharias Jansen.

 Jansen and Lippershey lived in the same town and both worked on making optical instruments.
 Scholars generally argue, however, that there is no real evidence that Lippershey did not develop his telescope independently.
 Lippershey, therefore, gets the credit for the telescope, because of the patent application, while Jansen is credited with inventing the compound microscope.
 Both appear to have contributed to the development of both instruments.

-Compounding the confusion, yet another Dutchman, Jacob Metius, applied for a patent for a telescope a few weeks after Lippershey.
-The government of the Netherlands eventually turned down both applications because of the counterclaims.
-Also, officials said, the device was easy to reproduce, making it difficult to patent.
+Adding to the confusion, yet another Dutchman, Jacob Metius, applied for a patent for a telescope a few weeks after Lippershey.
+The government of the Netherlands turned down both applications because of the counterclaims.
+Also, officials said the device was easy to reproduce, making it difficult to patent.
 In the end, Metius got a small reward, but the government paid Lippershey a handsome fee to make copies of his telescope.

 In 1609, Galileo Galilei heard about the "Dutch perspective glasses" and within days had designed one of his own — without ever seeing one.
-He made some improvements on his initial design and presented his device to the Venetian Senate.
-The Senate, in turn, set him up for life as a lecturer at the University of Padua and doubled his salary, according to Stillman Drake in his book "Galileo at Work: His Scientific Biography" (Courier Dover Publications, 2003).
+He made some improvements — his creation could magnify objects 20 times — and presented his device to the Venetian Senate.
+The Senate, in turn, set him up for life as a lecturer at the University of Padua and doubled his salary, according to Stillman Drake in his book "Galileo at Work: His Scientific Biography (opens in new tab)" (Courier Dover Publications, 2003).

 Galileo was the first to point a telescope skyward.
 He was able to make out mountains and craters on the moon, as well as a ribbon of diffuse light arching across the sky — the Milky Way.
-He also discovered the sun had sunspots, and Jupiter had its own set of moons.
+He also discovered the rings of Saturn, sunspots and four of Jupiter's moons.

-The British ethnographer and mathematician Thomas Harriot also used a spyglass to observe the moon.
+Thomas Harriot, a British ethnographer and mathematician, also used a spyglass to observe the moon.
 Harriot became famous for his travels to the early settlements in Virginia to detail resources there.
 His August 1609 drawings of the moon predate Galileo's, but were never published.

-The more he looked, the more Galileo was convinced of the sun-centered Copernican model of the planets.
-Galileo wrote a book "Dialogue Concerning the Two Chief World Systems, Ptolemaic and Copernican” and dedicated it to the Pope Urban VIII.
+The more Galileo looked, the more he was convinced of the sun-centered Copernican model of the planets.
+Galileo wrote a book "Dialogue Concerning the Two Chief World Systems, Ptolemaic and Copernican (opens in new tab)" and dedicated it to the Pope Urban VIII.
 But his ideas were considered heretical, and Galileo was called to appear before the inquisition in Rome in 1633.
-He struck a plea bargain and was sentenced to house arrest where he continued to work and write until his death in 1642.
+He struck a plea bargain and was sentenced to house arrest, where he continued to work and write until his death in 1642.

 Exploring the cosmos

-The largest refracting telescope ever built opened at Yerkes Observatory in Williams Bay, Wis., in 1897.
-But the 40-inch wide glass lens at Yerkes was soon made obsolete by larger mirrors.
-The Hooker 100-inch reflecting telescope opened in 1917 at Mount Wilson Observatory in Pasadena, Calif.
-It was there that the astronomer Edwin Hubble determined the distance of the Andromeda Nebula — far beyond the Milky Way.
+The largest refracting telescope (one that use lenses to gather and focus light) opened at Yerkes Observatory in Williams Bay, Wisconsin, in 1897.
+But the 40-inch (1 meter) glass lens at Yerkes was soon made obsolete by larger mirrors.
+The Hooker 100-inch (2.5 m) reflecting telescope opened in 1917 at Mount Wilson Observatory in Pasadena, Calif.
+It was there that the astronomer Edwin Hubble determined that the Andromeda Nebula was indeed (as some astronomers had argued) a galaxy far, far away (2.5 million light-years) from the Milky Way.

 With the development of the radio, scientists could start to study not just light, but other electromagnetic radiation in space.
 An American engineer named Karl Jansky was the first to detect radio radiation from space in 1931.
 He found a source of radio interference from the center of the Milky Way.
 Radio telescopes have since mapped the shape of galaxies and the existence of background microwave radiation that confirmed a prediction in the Big Bang Theory.